-A connected port in a suspend state which detects TpBias asserted on its TPB/TPB\ pair, becomes a resume target.
+A connected port in a suspend state which detects TpBias asserted on its TPB pair, becomes a resume target.

-A resume target responds to a resume initiator by asserting its TpBias to the resume initiator upon which it then clears its own Suspend bit and the Suspend bit of all other ports in its node which do not have their Disable bit set (selecting them as resume initiators).
+A resume target responds to a resume initiator by asserting its TpBias to the resume initiator upon which it then writes Suspend bit set to the Control Clear registers of all other suspended ports in its node which do not have their Disable bit set (selecting them as resume initiators).

-If a resume initiator does not detect TpBias from its resume target within a time interval of $\textbf{\textit{Detect}}{min}$ (measured from the time the resume initiator's clocks become stable), the resume initiator will set its own port $\textbf{\textit{Disable}}$ bit and no longer drive TpBias to the resume target.
-The resume initiator will continue to have its $\textbf{\textit{Suspend}}$ bit clear.
+If a resume initiator does not detect TpBias from its resume target within a time interval of Detectmin (measured from the time the resume initiator's clocks become stable), the resume initiator will set its own port Fault bit and no longer drive TpBias to the resume target (i.e. it will re-enter the suspend state).